jfpatrick/bipy-gui-manager/README.md

 ```

 The most important are:
- - `bipy-gui-manager create-project`: starts a wizard that guides
+ - `bipy-gui-manager new`: starts a wizard that guides
 you through the setup of a new PyQt project.
  - `bipy-gui-manager deploy <path>`: deploys the specified application
    on a BI custom Acc-Py repository on NFS.
 Applications